Bhoomi34/Python_Project/README.md

-We created this project on data analysis on the dataset uploaded here.
+We created this project on data analysis on the dataset uploaded here in .csv file